i0Ek3/Paper-is-All-You-Need/README.md

 # YGP

 YGP--You Get Paper.
-Which includes blockchains and consensus algorithm.
+Which includes blockchain and consensus algorithm.